z-adams/Tutorials/Pointers/pointers.md

 ![fig1](diagrams/fig1.svg)

-At first, we have simply initialized our values, and then we perform an addition to change the value of `c`.
+**Fig. 1:** *In the left strip, we have simply initialized our values.
+We then perform an addition to change the value of `c`, and end up with the resulting state on the right.*

+The strips pictured represents the one-dimensional list of bytes that comprises the system memory.
+In our diagram, memory addresses (labeled on the left side) begin at the bottom and increase upwards.
+These are the same addresses we discussed earlier.
+We draw horizontal lines which represent the boundary between variables; in our case, each `int` is 4 bytes (this is typical for most modern computers), so our first `int a` begins at byte `0`, `int b` begins at byte `4`, and so on.
+We label each variable's memory with its identifier (`a`, `b`, `c`) on the right side of the strip, and inside each chunk, we write the value that is contained by that variable, stored in binary within its 4 bytes.

-The "offset" values are the same addresses we discussed earlier; most data types used in programs, such as `int` and `float` take up 4 bytes.
+Most data types used in programs, such as `int` and `float` take up 4 bytes.
 In these cases, we refer to each variable by the address of its first byte.
 For instance, `a` is stored in the 4 bytes which start at location 0, `b` is stored in the 4 bytes which start at location 4, `c` is stored in the 4 bytes which start at location 8, and so on.
 The size of each variable is determined by its datatype; the compiler sees `int a` and sets aside 4 bytes for `a`, since an `int` is 4 bytes large.
-In reality, the exact addresses are large numbers; in a real system, the location of `a` might be `0xCCD9A4AC` or some other large number expressed in hexadecimal, but we only care about where our data are relative to each other, so we'll describe our addresses and pointers in terms of offsets instead.
+In reality, the exact addresses are large numbers; in a real system, the location of `a` might be `0xCCD9A4AC` or some other large number expressed in hexadecimal, but we only care about where our data are relative to each other, so we'll describe our addresses and pointers in terms of offsets from some arbitrary address instead.
 Using offsets keeps the numbers small and more readable.

 Guess what: we've just described all of these variables using pointers.
 Pointers are nothing more than a "handle" on data, which refer to the data based on where